polybase/polylang/CONTRIBUTING.md

 Note that the `<package-name>` must be the value of the `name` field in the package's `Cargo.toml` file, and **not** the name in the workspace's `members` list.

-For instance, to run tests for the `Polylang` prover:
+For instance, to run the tests for the `Polylang` prover:

 ```bash
 $ cargo test -p polylang-prover